pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals-gcp/_index.md

 ## Sample app

-The sample app we're building, the Pulumipus Boba Tea Shop, is a progressive web application (PWA) built with MongoDB, ExpressJS, NodeJS, and React (the MERN stack).
+The sample app we're building, the Pulumipus Boba Tea Shop, is a progressive web application (PWA) built with MongoDB, ExpressJS, React, and NodeJS (the MERN stack).
 It's a fairly common implementation found in eCommerce applications.
 We have adapted this application from
 [this repository](https://github.com/shubhambattoo/shopping-cart).
 The app